cgencer/EQueue-docs/02-Game-Overview.md

 - All persona cards will be replaced with five new personas,
 - Reserved and not used emotile & event-cards will be discarded without their benefits.
 - Players draw a next set of 6 cards and each player takes 16 crystals from their storage.
-- Players discard one of their persona cards, while keeping the narrrative tiles idle.
+- Players discard one of their persona cards, while keeping the narrative tiles idle.